Uness10/GoAssignments/finalProject/readme.md

 ### Directories and Files Breakdown

 - **/handlers**: Contains the HTTP handler functions which process incoming requests, map them to the appropriate service methods, and return responses.
+Each handler is implemented using the Singleton design pattern to ensure only one instance exists throughout the application's lifecycle.
   - **BookHandler**: Manages HTTP operations related to books (e.g., `CreateBook`, `GetBookById`).
   - **AuthorHandler**: Handles requests for author-related operations.
   - **CustomerHandler**: Processes customer management requests.
   - **OrderHandler**: Deals with order processing.
   - **BookSaleHandler**: Manages operations related to book sales.

-- **/memory**: Implements the in-memory data store using Go maps and sync mechanisms (mutexes).
-Singleton instances are used for managing resources like books, customers, and orders.
+- **/memory**: Implements the in-memory data store using Go maps and sync mechanisms (mutexes).Each store is implemented using the Singleton design pattern to ensure only one instance exists throughout the application's lifecycle.
-  - **BookMemoryStore**: A map-based storage for books, using Go’s `sync.Mutex` for thread-safe operations.
+  - **InMemoryBookStore**: A map-based storage for books, using Go’s `sync.Mutex` for thread-safe operations.
-  - **AuthorMemoryStore**: Handles the in-memory storage for authors.
+  - **InMemoryAuthorStore**: Handles the in-memory storage for authors.
-  - **CustomerMemoryStore**: Manages customer data in memory.
+  - **InMemoryCustomerStore**: Manages customer data in memory.
-  - **OrderMemoryStore**: Stores order data, with methods for CRUD operations.
+  - **InMemory*OrderStore**: Stores order data, with methods for CRUD operations.
-  - **BookSaleMemoryStore**: Tracks book sales in memory, enabling quick access and modifications.
+  - **InMemoryBookSaleStore**: Tracks book sales in memory, enabling quick access and modifications.

 - **/models**: Defines the data models that represent entities such as books, authors, orders, and book sales.
   - **Book**: Represents a book with attributes like `ID`, `Title`, `AuthorID`, `Price`, and `Stock`.